gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     For cards with an amplifier, volumes below this point employ hardware amplification, and volumes above this point employ digital (software) amplification.

-    For cards without an amplifier, digital amplification is always used, and volumes above the "norm" make no sense and are equal to the "norm" volume.
+    For cards without an amplifier, digital amplification is always used, both for volumes below and above this point.

 * **"norm * n"**

     Maximum volume that a GUI allows to set, e.g. "norm * 2".

-    A GUI uses a maximum volume above the "norm" to let the user to employ additional digital amplification, which may useful on some cards that have an amplifier.
+    A GUI uses a maximum volume above the "norm" to let the user to employ additional digital amplification, which may be useful if the audio content has been mastered with too low volume.

 ### Passthrough